UNIVERSE-HPC/course-material/software_project_management/collaboration/workflows.md

 ::::

 Code review is one of the most useful team code development practices - someone checks your design or code for errors, they get to learn from your solution, having to explain code to someone else clarifies your rationale and design decisions in your mind too, and collaboration helps to improve the overall team software development process.
 It is universally applicable throughout the software development cycle - from design to development to maintenance.
 According to Michael Fagan, the author of the [code inspection technique](https://en.wikipedia.org/wiki/Fagan_inspection), rigorous inspections can remove 60-90% of errors from the code even before the first tests are run ([Fagan, 1976](https://doi.org/10.1147%2Fsj.153.0182)).
 Furthermore, according to Fagan, the cost to remedy a defect in the early (design) stage is 10 to 100 times less compared to fixing the same defect in the development and maintenance stages, respectively.
 Since the cost of bug fixes grows in orders of magnitude throughout the software lifecycle, it is far more efficient to find and fix defects as close as possible to the point where they were introduced.

-There are several **code review techniques** with various degree of formality and the use of a technical infrastructure, here we will be using a **Tool-assisted code review** , using GitHub's Pull Requests.
+There are several **code review techniques** with various degree of formality and the use of a technical infrastructure, here we will be using a **Tool-assisted code review**, using GitHub's Pull Requests.
 It is a lightweight tool, included with GitHub's core service for free and has gained popularity within the software development community in recent years.
-This tool helps with the following tasks: (1) collecting and displaying the updated files and highlighting what has changed, (2) facilitating a conversation between team members (reviewers and developers), and (3) allowing code administrators and product managers a certain control and overview of the code development workflow.
+This tool helps with the following tasks:

+1. Collecting and displaying the updated files and highlighting what has changed.
+1. Facilitating a conversation between team members (reviewers and developers)
+1. Allowing code administrators and product managers a certain control and overview of the code development workflow.

 ## Adding code via GitHub's Pull Requests

 Pull requests are fundamental to how teams review and improve code on GitHub (and similar code sharing platforms) - they let you tell others about changes you've pushed to a branch in a repository on GitHub and that your code is ready for review.
 Once a pull request is opened, you can discuss and review the potential changes with others on the team and add follow-up commits based on the feedback before your changes are merged from your feature branch into the base branch.

 How you create your feature branches and open pull requests in GitHub will depend on your collaborative code development model: